 This dry red hails from the St. Emillion region of France, where it is aged in French oak for 12 months.
-Light, earthy and fruity, it goes down smooth and is very enjoyable to drink on its own.
+Light, earthy and fruity, a glass of this red wine goes down smooth and is very enjoyable to drink on its own.

 Hailing from the heart of the Bordeaux region, this is another medium-bodied wine with smooth tannins and berry taste that make it a delight to drink by itself.

 10. Weinstock Cellar Select Cabernet Sauvignon Paso Robles 2019

 This is a wonderfully full-bodied wine with hints of blackberry, cranberry and tobacco in an oak bouquet.
 Aged in American and French barrels for about 18 months, this rich red is the perfect complement to steak and other hearty dishes.